Take a tea moment at Teapod, right by Tower Bridge

-Take a tea moment at Teapod, right by Tower Bridge**

 Perks: They also have a tea loyalty card (your 10th tea is free) – so there’s no excuse not to try every tea on the menu!

-(Sadly this café has now closed down – follow my microblog on Instagram: @camillalaake to keep up to date with all my fave spots to unwind over a tea or coffee.
-I also cover all things London, fashion, lifestyle and travel on there too.)
+Update: Sadly this café has now closed down – follow my microblog on Instagram: @camillalaake to keep up to date with all my fave spots to unwind over a tea or coffee.
+I also cover all things London, travel, beauty, health, self-care, fashion and lifestyle on there too.

 Check out my articles published by Time Out.